saurabhdaf/android-nano/SandwichClubapp/README.md

 ## What Will I Learn?

-* Tn this project i am learn to how submit projects for review.
+* In this project I am learn to how submit projects for review.
 * Practices of json parsing and how to make complete module using Json parsing
 * Also see the designing of activity layout
 * And polulate the all fields in the application layout